amah/async/documentation.md

 This section describe core asynchronous flow built in async4j library.

 #### Future callback
-It is the equivalent of the Future based asynchronous call where the result is provided on the calling thread stack.
-The getResult() method blocks until the end of asynchronous operation the futurecallback is passed to, then it return a value or throws exception depending on the completion status.
-The following helper method used to call synchronously an asynchronous is implemented used the FutureCallback as following
+The `FutureCallback` holds the completion status of asynchronous function call and provide the result or exception through the method `get()` which blocks until the asynchronous function completes.
+It is the sole callback object that do not have parent callback.

+The `FutureCallback` is similar to the standard `java.util.concurrent.Future` as both provide synchronously the output of the asynchronous call.
+The difference that, it is up to the asynchronous function caller to provide the future object and not the invoked asynchronous function to return it.
+The possibility of cancellation that is exposed on the `java.util.concurrent.Future` interface is not supported by `FutureCallback`.

+The `FutureCallback` is useful when you want to keep a thread until the asynchronous function end, like in the main method when you all other threads in the JVM are daemon, or in the context on unit test where the thread calling the test should be blocked until the completion of the asynchronous test scenario.
+The `Async.call()` is a helper method to call synchronously an asynchronous function:

 {% highlight java %}
 public static <P , R> R call(P p, Task<P , R> task) {
 	FutureCallback<R> k = new FutureCallback<R>();